jamf/DEPNotify/README.md

 *Example:* `Command: ContinueButtonRegister: <Button Label>`

 #### ContinueButtonEULA:
-This places a Continue button at the bottom of the screen to display a URLA or other agreement you need the user to agree to.
+This places a Continue button at the bottom of the screen to display a EULA or other agreement you need the user to agree to.
 Creates a bom file `/var/tmp/com.depnotify.provisioning.done` on successful completion.

+*Example:* `Command: ContinueButtonEULA: <Button Label>`

+#### ContinueButtonWeb:
+This places a Continue button at the bottom of the screen to display the sheet created by `SetWebView`.
+Creates a bom file `/var/tmp/com.depnotify.webview.done` on successful completion.

 *Example:* `Command: ContinueButtonEULA: <Button Label>`